BradleyA/docker-security-infrastructure/docker-TLS-scripts/README.md

     State or Province Name (full name) [Some-State]:Texas Locality Name (eg, city) []:Cedar Park
-    Organization Name (eg, company) [Internet Widgits Pty Ltd]:Company Name Organizational Unit Name (eg, section) []:IT
-    Common Name (e.g. server FQDN or YOUR name) []:two.cptx86.com Email Address []:
+    Organization Name (eg, company) [Internet Widgits Pty Ltd]:Company Name Organizational Unit Name (eg, section) []:IT - SRE Team Central US Common Name (e.g. server FQDN or YOUR name) []:two.cptx86.com Email Address []:

-    ./create-site-private-public-tls.sh 39 [INFO]:	These certificate are valid for 730 days.
+    ./create-site-private-public-tls.sh 65 [INFO]:	These certificate are valid for 730 days.

-    It would be prudent to document the date when to renew these certificates and set an operations or project management calendar entry about 15 days before renewal as a reminder to schedule new site certificates.
+    It would be prudent to document the date when to renew these certificates and set an operations or project management calendar entry about 15 days before renewal as a reminder to schedule a new site certificate or open a work ticket.

 ## Usage
 Run this script second on your host that be used to create all your certificates.
 It makes a change to the openssl.cnf file.